WXY1427/Learn-Improvement-Heuristics-for-Routing/README.md

 # Learn-Improvement-Heuristics-for-Routing

-A deep reinforcement learning framework to learn the improvement heuristics （with pairwise loca operators, e.g. 2-opt, swap, reinsertion） for routing problems.
+A deep reinforcement learning framework to learn the improvement heuristics （with pairwise local operators, e.g. 2-opt, swap, reinsertion） for routing problems.

 ## Running the program